 For this discussion the camera frame's 3D axes will be rotated such that the x axis is parallel with the object's velocity vector, so $\Delta z = \Delta y = 0$.
-Speed will be measured as a fraction $(\beta = \frac{v}{c})$ of lightspeed (c).
+Speed will be measured as a fraction ($\beta = \frac{\nu}{c}$) of lightspeed (c).

 The worldline of an object marks the object's path through 4-space from event to event.
-An object whose worldline is parallel to the camera's t (time) axis is stationary in the camera frame, since $\Delta x = 0$, $v = \frac{\Delta x}{\Delta t} = 0$.
-Conversely, an object whose worldline is not parallel to the camera's t axis has a velocity with respect to the camera, since $\Delta x \neq 0$.
-The worldlines of all objects treated herein shall be straight lines.
+An object whose worldline is parallel to the camera's t (time) axis is stationary in the camera frame, since there is no Δx , hence $V = \frac{\Delta x}{\Delta t} = 0$

+An object whose worldline that is not parallel to the t axis has a velocity, since $\Delta x \neq 0$.

-The normalized instantaneous tangent of the worldline of an object in the camera frame is the object's normalized velocity 4-vector (τ) in the camera frame.
-In the object's rest frame, this velocity 4-vector is also the proper time (t) axis for the inertial reference frame in which the object is at rest (the object frame).
-For an object with a constant velocity (no acceleration) in an inertial reference frame, the worldline and the velocity 4-vector for that object are collinear.
+The instantaneous tangent of the worldline of an object is the object's velocity 4-vector (τ) in the camera frame.
+In the object's rest frame, this velocity vector is also the proper time (t) axis for the inertial reference frame in which the object is at rest (the object frame).
+For an object with a constant velocity (no acceleration) in an inertial reference frame, the worldline and the velocity 4-vector for that object are identical.
 The velocity of an object in the camera frame is a monotonically increasing function with respect to the angle between the object's velocity 4-vector (worldline) and the time axis of the camera frame.

-Temporal extrusion is the construction of a higher-order (n-D) object by extruding its lower-order ((n-1)-D) counter part along its velocity 4-vector, and connecting its respective bounding (n-2)-D simplices to create (n-1)-D simplices bounding the higher-order object.
-For example, a prism could be created by extruding a triangle parallel to the triangle's t axis.
+Temporal extrusion is the construction of a higher-order (n-D) object by extruding its lower-order ((n-1)-D) counter part along its velocity 4-vector, and connecting its respective bounding (n - 2)-D simplices to create (n - 1)-D simplices bounding the higher-order object.
+For example, a prism could be created by extruding a triangle parallel to the triangles's t axis.

 The operation optionally includes applying a Lorentz transform to objects whose extrusion angles are not parallel to the camera (laboratory) frame's time axis.
-A Lorentz-decoupled (or classical) object is one which was inserted into the scene without the Lorentz transform (an unphysical object).
+A Lorentz-decoupled (or classical) object is one which was inserted into the scene without the Lorentz transform (an un-physical object).

-Planck or natural units, which are unitless (c=1), will be used throughout this paper for convenience.
-The benefit of natural units is that the units of measure along all the spacetime axes are similar, i.e. the t axis as well as the x,y,andz axes have the same scale and identical units of measure.
+Planck or natural units, which are unitless (c = 1), will be used throughout this paper for convenience.
+The benefit of natural units is that the units of measure along all the spacetime axes are similar, i.e. the t axis as well as the x, y, &z axis have the same scale and identical units of measure.

 This is equivalent to stating that the t axis has been scaled by c (speed-of-light), yielding a ct axis.
 A lightray will travel one unit (of Euclidean distance) along the spatial axes for each unit it travels along the time axis - the lightrays always bisect the angle between the time axis and the 3 spatial axes.
-In other words, the t component of the normalized lightray direction 4-vector should always be $-\frac{\sqrt{2}}{2}$.
+In other words, the 't' component of the normalized lightray direction 4-vector shall always be $-\frac{\sqrt{2}}{2}$.
 Furthermore, the lightrays lie on the hypersurface of a bisecting hypercone (depicted in Figure 5) whose apex is at the origin and whose symmetric axis is collinear with the negative time axis.
 In other words, the traced rays always lie at 45° to the -t axis.